Recoska/PRC_DATA_Challenge-Unique_Honey/README.md

 - get_flights = gets all flights and gives relevant plots for analyzing them
 - fuel_compare.ipynb = additional fuel plots
 - analyze_datasets.ipynb = dividing the datasets into acars and adsb and plotting
+- EDA for the competition_dataV2.ipynb = additional fuel consumption plots

 Based on these plots some restrictions are done on data generation and some cleaning.